intel-analytics/ipex-llm/ppml/README.md

 ## 4. Develop your own Big Data & AI applications with BigDL PPML

-We provide both Scala and Python APIs to help you develop your own applications with BigDL PPML.

-First thing you need to do is create a `PPMLContext`, who wraps a `SparkSession` and provides read functions to read encrypted data files to plain-text RDD or DataFrame, also provides write functions to save DataFrame to encrypted data files.
+First you need to create a `PPMLContext`, which wraps `SparkSession` and provides methods to read encrypted data file into plain-text RDD/DataFrame and write DataFrame to encrypted data file.
+Then you can read & write data through `PPMLContext`.

-If you are familiar with Spark, then you will find that using `PPMLConext` is very similar to Spark.
+If you are familiar with Spark, you may find that the usage of `PPMLConext` is very similar to Spark.

-### 4.1 PPMLContext In Scala
+### 4.1 Develop App In Scala

-#### 4.1.1 create a PPMLContext
+#### 1. create a PPMLContext

-1. `create a PPMLContext with appName`
+1. create a PPMLContext with `appName`

    This is the simplest way to create a `PPMLContext`.
 When you don't need to read/write encrypted files, you can use this way to create a `PPMLContext`.